Doxuno

 INDEPENDENT LEGAL ADVICE

-Both Parties acknowledge that they have been advised to obtain, and have had the opportunity to obtain, independent legal advice (ILA) from separate legal counsel regarding this Agreement.
+Each Party acknowledges that they have been advised to obtain, and have had the opportunity to obtain, independent legal advice ("ILA") from separate legal counsel regarding this Agreement.
 Each Party confirms that they enter into this Agreement voluntarily, without duress, undue influence, or misrepresentation, and with full understanding of its nature and legal consequences.
-Canadian courts may set aside a domestic contract obtained without ILA if one party was under duress or did not understand the agreement: see LeVan v.
-LeVan, 2008 ONCA 388.
+The Parties acknowledge that the Supreme Court of Canada has held that ILA is not a strict statutory requirement for a domestic contract to be enforceable, but is a powerful factor against later set-aside applications under both the Miglin framework (for spousal support) and the family-property regime (see Anderson v.
+Anderson, 2023 SCC 13, paras.
+53–56; LeVan v.
+LeVan, 2008 ONCA 388 on set-aside for duress and lack of ILA).

 GOVERNING LAW